hackwaly/maitreya/README.md

 ## Features

-- Accept GLR grammar, not limited to LR(k) grammar.
+- Accept GLR grammars, not limited to LR(k) grammars.
 - Support incremental parsing.
 - Can do both scanner less parsing and token based parsing.
 - Can build grammar on the fly by using parser combinators.